Fatah–Hamas conflict: 2021 elections failure

-Gaza war (2023–present)
+Gaza war

 In March 2024, Hamas and its allied groups in the Gaza Strip criticized Abbas' appointment of Mohamed Mustafa as the Palestinian Authority's new prime minister following Mohammed Shtayyeh's resignation.
 They issued a statement referring to the changes as "formal steps that are devoid of substance" and questioned the Palestinian Authority's ability to properly represent the Palestinian people.
 In response, Fatah condemned Hamas as being itself disconnected from the Palestinian people and accused them of "having caused the return of the Israeli occupation of Gaza" by "undertaking the October 7 adventure".

 Later that month, Hamas accused Fatah of sending security officers into northern Gaza in collaboration with Israel, saying it had arrested six individuals and were "in pursuit" of the others.
-The Palestinian Authority issued a statement refuting the claims by Hamas.
+The Palestinian Authority issued a statement denying the claims by Hamas.

 In March 2025, Fatah released a statement calling on Hamas to relinquish power in the Gaza Strip.
 Later in April 2025, Abbas issued his strongest condemnation of Hamas yet during a speech to the Palestinian Central Council in Ramallah.
 He referred to Hamas as "sons of dogs", stated the group gives Israel "excuses" to continue its attacks on Gaza, and demanded they "release the hostages and be done with it".

-In July 2025, two Israeli-backed Fatah-affiliated clans, the Khalas clan and Khanidak clan, were said to have begun operating against Hamas in Shuja'iyya and Khan Yunis, respectively.
-However, these allegations were denied by both clans.
-On 3 October 2025, the Fatah-affiliated al-Mujaida clan fought Hamas forces alongside the IDF and the Counter-Terrorism Strike Force in Khan Yunis.
+By the October 2025 ceasefire between Israel and Hamas, several Fatah-affiliated and reportedly Israeli-backed groups were operating against Hamas in Gaza, namely the Counter-Terrorism Strike Force, the Shuja'iyya Popular Defense Forces, and the Khanidak clan and Al-Mujaida clan.

+The Khanidak clan's leader, Yasser Khanidak, has denied affiliation with and support from both the Palestinian Authority and Israel and maintains that the clan's operations are only in the framework of avenging the murder of their clan leader's brothers by another clan.
+While on 12 October, the Al-Mujaida clan agreed to hand over its unlicensed weapons to Hamas, and affirmed support for them in combating "security chaos".
+This pledge reportedly came about due to the October 2025 Hamas raid in Khan Yunis, which occurred during Israel's 2025 Khan Yunis offensive, having effectively "decimated" the Al-Mujaida clan into submission.
+After the October 2025 Gaza ceasefire went into effect, a Telegram channel had posted that the Gaza police's Arrow unit had targeted members of the Fatah-affiliated Abu Samra family/clan in Deir al-Balah and warned other clans and families from providing tribal and familial cover to clansmen who oppose or clash with security forces.

+On 4 January 2026, gunmen affiliated with the Shuja'iyya Popular Defense Forces moved into the Sanafour Junction in Al-Tuffah.
+As the gunmen entered Al-Tuffah, they were met with gunfire from Hamas and allied gunmen.
+The shootout lasted around 20 minutes and left 2 Hamas militants, before the SPDF retreated into the Israeli-controlled side of the "Yellow Line."